BurraAbhishek/Matrices_ElementaryOperations/README.md

 - For example, to use `R1 = R1 + R2`, in your console, type `addRows(m, 0, 1)`.
 - The default matrix included is the 3 X 3 identity matrix.
 To change it, assign another two-dimensional numerical array to variable `m`.
 (UPDATE: FIXED)
 - To save your work locally, type `download_history()` in your console.
 To know more about how this works, see [my calculator repository on GitHub](https://github.com/BurraAbhishek/Standard-Calculator).
 Note that the file saving and uploading mechanisms are the same in both repositories.
 (UPDATE: ACCESSIBLE FROM UI)
 - Can't manually toggle between light and dark mode if preferences saved to browser storage.
 In this case modify the values in your browser storage.
 For light mode, the value is `light` and for dark mode, it is `dark`.
+(UPDATE: NOW ACCESSIBLE FROM UI, RELOAD PAGE FOR CHANGES TO TAKE EFFECT)
 - The dropdown of options currently does nothing.
 (UPDATE: PARTIALLY FIXED)

 All these bugs will be fixed in upcoming code changes.